JuanLopez2004/CSCI490-Project-Data-Mining/WEEK_1_PLAN.md

 ## Day 7: Summary and Handoff

 **What to code:**
 - Summary statistics for all features
 - List of key findings and insights
-- Save clean dataset for Week 2
+- Save clean dataset for Week 2 -- (done)
-- Document which features predict death
+- Document which features predict death -- (done)

 **Deliverables for Week 2 team:**
-- Clean dataset file
+- Clean dataset file (done)
-- List of most important features
+- List of most important features (done)
-- Summary of data quality
+- Summary of data quality -- (done)
-- Basic insights about patient patterns
+- Basic insights about patient patterns -- (done)

 **Success criteria:**
 - Dataset loaded without errors